Subscriptions and external links help drive resentful users to alternative and extremist YouTube videos: Materials and Methods

 To protect participants' security and privacy, we adopted a number of best practices.
 Our participants are indexed by pseudonymous identifiers.
 Our browser extension used TLS to encrypt collected data while it was in transit.
 All participant data is stored on servers that are physically secured by key cards.
 We use standard remote access tools like SSH to access participant data securely.

-Data and code will be posted on a publicly available repository such as Dataverse upon publication of this manuscript that allows for the replication of all results in this article.
-All analysis code will also be posted.
+We have posted data and code on Dataverse that allows for the replication of all results in this article (linked in the "Data availability" section).
+All analysis code has also been posted.
 However, raw behavior data cannot be posted publicly to protect the privacy of respondents.